-After trying most of the popular and recommended parental control apps for the iPhone, we can recommend FamiSafe as your go-to application.
+After trying most of the popular and recommended parental control apps for the iPhone, I can recommend FamiSafe as your go-to application.
 For us choosing between OurPact and FamiSafe was a tough decision.

-But keeping factors like 30 device support, compatible with iOS 9 & later, Geofencing, App blocking, Screen limit, etc. it was FamiSafe that provides the best features for your dollars.
+But keeping factors like 30 device support, compatibility with iOS 9 & later, Geofencing, App blocking, Screen limit, etc. it was FamiSafe that provides the best features for your dollars.

 Do You Need To Jailbreak iPhone In Order To Install Parental Control App On It?

 No, you do not have to jailbreak the iPhone to install a parental monitoring app on it.